FTC Notice: If you make a purchase via a link on this page, I may earn a small commission, but at no added cost to you - Thank you!

 Aria-Vdara-Mandarin O-Cosmopolitan-Planet Hollywood-(Paris)

-Swenson to Tropicana Ave - left turn - go to Koval Lane - right turn - go to Harmon Ave - left turn then go to Strip. -- For the Paris - same route except once on Harmon - right turn at Audrie St - about 1 mile up is back-way access road for Paris.
+Swenson to Tropicana Ave - left turn - go to Koval Lane - right turn - go to Harmon Ave - left turn then go to Strip. -- For the Paris - same route except once on Harmon - right turn at Audrie St (before the Strip) - about 1 mile up is back-way access road for Paris.

 Return to Airport - (except for Paris) Strip to Harmon Ave - go to Paradise - right turn.